george-hawkins/arf-drone/final-assembly.md

 _27._
 <img src="images/assembly/final-assembly/IMG_20170909_141028.jpg" width="512">

 Buzzer and safety button wired on and plugged in.
+I wired down the buzzer via its mounting holes rather than e.g. trying to attach it by its back to the frame with Blu Tack - as noted previously the back isn't attached very strongly to the rest of the buzzer.

 _28._
 <img src="images/assembly/final-assembly/IMG_20170909_141047.jpg" height="512">